j-hannes/elm-tutorial/docs/tutorial.md

 ![DOM Tree Hello World Example](/docs/assets/dom-tree-hello-world.png?raw=true)

-Now we have a minimal complete elm application running which compiles into JavaScript which can then be included into a HTML document and displayed in a web browser.
+Now we have a minimal complete Elm application running which compiles into JavaScript which can then be included into a HTML document and displayed in a web browser.
 This example can easily be extended to display a more complex DOM tree.